The Multiple-Access Channel with Entangled Transmitters: Abstract

 \section{Abstract}

 Communication over a classical multiple-access channel (MAC) with entanglement resources is considered, whereby two transmitters share entanglement resources a priori before communication begins.
-Leditzki et al. (2020) presented an example of a classical MAC, defined in terms of a pseudo telepathy game, such that the sum rate with entangled transmitters is strictly higher than the best achievable sum rate without such resources.
-Here, we derive a full characterization of the capacity region for the \emph{general} MAC with entangled transmitters, and show that the previous result can be obtained as a special case.
-A single-letter formula is established involving auxiliary variables and ancillas of finite dimensions.
-This, in turn, leads to a sufficient entanglement rate to achieve the rate region.
-Furthermore, it has long been known that the capacity region of the classical MAC under a message-average error criterion can be strictly larger than with a maximal error criterion (Dueck, 1978).
+Leditzky et al. (2020) presented an example of a classical MAC, defined in terms of a pseudo telepathy game, such that the sum rate with entangled transmitters is strictly higher than the best achievable sum rate without such resources.
+Here, we establish inner and outer bounds on the capacity region for the \emph{general} MAC with entangled transmitters, and show that the previous result can be obtained as a special case.
+It has long been known that the capacity region of the classical MAC under a message-average error criterion can be strictly larger than with a maximal error criterion (Dueck, 1978).
 We observe that given entanglement resources, the regions coincide.
+Furthermore, we address the combined setting of entanglement resources and conferencing, where the transmitters can also communicate with each other over rate-limited links.
+Using superdense coding, entanglement can double the conferencing rate.

+\blfootnote{ Uzi Pereg is with the Faculty of Electrical and Computer Engineering and the Helen Diller Quantum Center, Technion -- Israel Institute of Technology, 3200003 Haifa, Israel (email: uzipereg@technion.ac.il).
+Christian Deppe is with the Institute for Communications Technology, Technical University of Braunschweig, 38106 Braunschweig, Germany (email: christian.deppe@tu-braunschweig.de).
+Holger Boche is with the Institute of Theoretical Information Technology, Technical University of Munich, 80290 Munich, Germany, BMBF Research Hub: 6G-Life, the Munich Center for Quantum Science and Technology (MCQST), Schellingstr.
+4, 80799 Munich, Germany, and the Munich Quantum Valley (MQV), Hans-Kopfermann-Str.
+1, 85748 Garching, Germany (email: boche@tum.de).}

+\blfootnote{ This paper was presented in part at the 2023 IEEE Global Communications Conference (GLOBECOM 2023), Kuala Lumpur, Malaysia, December 4-8, 2023.
+The results will also be presented in part at the BMBF Congress on Security in the Information Society as part of the plenary talk entitled “Unleash the true power of quantum communication for security, resilience and technological sovereignty” on March 7-19, 2025 in Berlin, Germany. }